dy1z/docs/content/docs/development/templates.md

 When a Template `<extends>` a Layout, a `<block>` tag with an identical `name=""` attribute is searched for in the Layout being extended.

-If a matching tag is found in the Layout, it will be replaced with the contents of its corresponding `<block>` tag from the Template.
+Each matching tag found in the Layout will be replaced with the contents of its corresponding `<block>` tag from the Template.

 ### Extending Templates